Guide for Seasonal Agricultural Workers: Living and Working in Prince Edward Island

 Acknowledgments

-Cooper Institute thanks the individuals and institutions that provided information for the production of this document.
-This Guide was made possible through the generous support of the Law Foundation of Prince Edward Island and the Government of Canada's Emergency Support Fund, and Community Foundations of Canada.
+Cooper Institute thanks the individuals and groups that provided information for this document.
+This Guide was made possible through the generous support of the Law Foundation of Prince Edward Island, the Government of Canada's Emergency Support Fund, Atlantic Region Association of Immigrant Serving Agencies (ARAISA), Employment and Social Development Canada, and Community Foundations of Canada.

 Special credit is due to the Ontario Council of Agencies Serving Immigrants (OCASI) whose comprehensive migrant worker guides have served as inspiration for this one.